datacarpentry/sql-socialsci/episodes/09-joins.md

 ### Joins with more than two tables

-Joins are not restricted to just two tables. you can have any number, but the more you have the more unreadable the SQL query is likely to become.
+Joins are not restricted to just two tables.
+You can have any number, but the more you have the more unreadable the SQL query is likely to become.
 Quite often you can create views to hide this complexity.

 Our original question was: 'Which Farms with more than 12 people in the household grow Maize?'
-We founfd the number of people in the household from the Farms table and the crops they grew in the crops table.
+We found the number of people in the household from the Farms table and the crops they grew in the crops table.
-Suppose we now wanted to change the question to be: For Farms with more than 12 people in the hosehold how much land is devoted to growing Maize?
-In addition to the previous requiements we now also need the size of the plots growing maize.
+Suppose we now wanted to change the question to be: For Farms with more than 12 people in the household how much land is devoted to growing Maize?
+In addition to the previous requirements we now also need the size of the plots growing maize.
 This information is only contained in the `plots` table.
 The `plots` table has both an Id column which we can use to join it with the Farms column.
 There is also a plot_Id column which is used to indicate the number of the plot within the Farm.
 The `crops` table also has a plot_id column used for the same purpose.

-However we cannot join the `plots` and the `crops` table with just the the `plot_id` column becaquse the `plot_id` column is not unique within the the Plots table.
+However we cannot join the `plots` and the `crops` table with just the `plot_id` column because the `plot_id` column is not unique within the Plots table.
 The `plot_id` is the plot number within a Farm.
 So every Farm will have a plot_id with the value 1.
 In order to make what we join on unique we need to use both the Id column and the plot_id column together.
 This is allowed and quite commonly done.